Wissiak/augmented-reality-with-3d-rendering-using-metal-shaders-and-opencv/readme.md

 ## Setup
 First you need to [install OpenCV](https://docs.opencv.org/4.x/d0/db2/tutorial_macos_install.html) which you can do with homebrew.
 Afterwards, you have to adapt the path to OpenCV, `OpenCV_DIR`, in `src/CMakeLists.txt`.
-Afterwards, you can open the project in any IDE.
-I used VSCode with the "CMake Tools" extension.
+Then you can open the project in any IDE.
+I used VSCode with the "CMake Tools" extension and clang 15.0.0 compiler.

 If you get the following error:
 ```